COPD (Chronic Obstructive Pulmonary Disease) is a long-term (chronic) condition that makes it hard to breathe and causes mucous build-up in the lungs.

 - Sickness (cold or flu)

 - Breathing in very hot or cold air

 - Being near smoke, perfume, or pollen

-Your loved one's doctor or primary care provider may make a treatment plan, or plan of care to manage your loved one's symptoms with medication and lifestyle changes.
-Support your loved one by helping them follow their plan of care.
+Caring for someone with COPD can be challenging.
+Learning about COPD will make it easier to provide care.
+The doctor or primary care provider of the person with COPD may make a treatment plan, or plan of care to manage their symptoms with medication and lifestyle changes.
+Support an individual with COPD by helping them follow their plan of care.